 The lack of accessibility to certain stocks presents a fundamental design flaw to the entire notion of the public markets, which promised to give people the ability to own the companies they believe in.
 In the past, you’d simply be left out in the cold until you had enough money saved to purchase full shares.
-Fortunately, the investing app Public.com has changed all that by making it possible for you to own any stock for any amount of money.
-They do this by slicing shares into tiny bits, so you can invest $5, $10, $50 or whatever amount of money you like.
+Fortunately, the investing app at Public.com has changed all that by making it possible for you to invest in stocks, ETFs, and crypto—all in one place.
+They do this by slicing shares into tiny bits, so you can invest $5, $10, $50 and so on.
 Here’s what you need to know.

 What is Public?

 Public was founded in 2017 and is backed by some of the same people who invested in Venmo, in addition to other leading venture capitalists.
 It came to market as the first and only social investing app, and since then has continued to build and evolve an intuitive product around the notion that the public markets should be accessible to more people.

 From the beginning, Public has focused on making it easier for anyone to invest in individual stocks, regardless of their current wealth or investing experience.
 In the following section, we’ll take a look at how they’re able to do that.

 How Public Works